HiPatil/DL_STFU/README.md

 # Himanshu
 03/12: Literature survey [Paper](https://ieeexplore.ieee.org/document/9900333)

-04/02: Build a network and training pipeline for model training
+04/02: Build a network and training pipeline for model training, contained in the training directory

 # Nick: